-Answer: All high school academic level credits can be used, including courses taken prior to high school, if certain conditions are met.
+Answer: For school years prior to 2019-20 all high school academic level credits, taken prior to high school, can be used, if certain conditions are met.
 The family or student must request the courses to be added to the high school transcript (giving the student high school credit) regardless of the letter grade the student earned in the course.
-The district should establish a process in which requests are received from the student or family.
-Courses cannot be removed once placed on the transcript.
-Even if the course is a state graduation requirement (i.e., WSH), it is not automatically included on the high school transcript.
+Even if the course is a state graduation requirement (i.e., WSH), courses taken prior to 2019-20 are not automatically included on the high school transcript.
+Courses taken prior to the 2019-20 school year cannot be removed once placed on the transcript.